lalomorales22/UnrealMCP-forked/README.md

 - Unreal Engine 5.x
 - C++ development environment configured for Unreal Engine
 - Python 3.7+ for client-side scripting
+- Model to run the commands, in testing I've been using Claude for Desktop https://claude.ai/download

 ## Installation
 1. Clone this repository into your Unreal project's `Plugins` directory: